tschaban/OneMeter/README.md

 # Purpose
+Script leverages (OneMeter)[https://onemeter.com/] device and data collected with OneMeter cloud

+*The script:*
--  download of electricity usage data from cloud.onemeter.com and upload the data to InfluxDB data in regular frequency.
+- Downloads electricity usage data from cloud.onemeter.com and uploads the data to InfluxDB data in regular frequency.
-- Designed for openHAB (while this is not a blocker to use it with InfluxDB and Grafana only or with some adjustments with Domoticz
+- It's primarly designed for InfluxDB, Grafana and openHAB (while this is not a blocker to use it with InfluxDB and Grafana only or with some adjustments with Domoticz
 ,HomeAssistant, etc)
-- Storage: InfluxDB 2

 ## Highlevel description of how the script works and is configured